 The instance type is m4.2xlarge, which has 8 vCPUs and 32 GB RAM.

-Optimal memory size for an XpoLog machine depends on the ingested log volume per day and retention period.
+The optimal memory size for a PortX/XpoLog machine depends on the ingested log volume per day and retention period.

-Generally, memory size not less than 8 GB and no more than 64 GB is recommended.
-Standard XpoLog machines utilize 4 to 8 CPU cores.
+Generally, a memory size not less than 8 GB and no more than 64 GB is recommended.
+Standard PortX/XpoLog machines utilize 4 to 8 CPU cores.

 Increasing the root volume size to 500 GB will ensure the configuration is suitable for moderate workloads.